Uniswap/docs/docs/sdk/v3/guides/01-background.md

 ### Utility Libraries

+Each example is concentrated into a single file within the `libs/` folder of the example, with the entry points noted in each guide and README.

-To allow the guides to focus on the SDK's core functionality, basic building blocks can be found in each example's `libs` folder.
+To allow the guides to focus on the SDK's core functionality, additional basic building blocks can be found in each example's `libs` folder.
 The exported functionality from these files is intended to be the minimum needed for each example and not a complete library for production usage.
 These also include storing core constants such as definitions for tokens, ABI's, and blockchain addresses that can distract from the core concepts.
 Below are summaries of the helping libraries you will encounter.

 #### Provider Utilities